Three Piece Suit

 Where did the waistcoat originate from?

-The word “waistcoat” comes from the cutting of the coat at waist-level.
-As tailors were cutting men’s formal coats below the waist line.
 An alternative theory is that, as material was left over from the tailoring of a two-piece suit, it was made into a “waste-coat” to avoid the extra material being wasted.

 Some say it came into fashion in the 17th century England.
 The purpose of the waistcoat was to reinvent men’s style.

 3 piece suits saw a boom during the Industrial revolution in England, where businessmen sought a look that would clearly signal status and wealth.
-Nowadays, men choose to go three piece mainly to look classy and sometimes vintage.

 Waistcoat types and how to wear them?